 Jacob Bronowski, from Jesus College, was of Polish-Jewish origin; aged 22, and known by his friends as 'Bruno', he was "a short, strong and black-bearded man [...] who could not pronounce his Rs" (Robert Graves' description, quoted in Orrick 1996).
 Besides being a brilliant mathematician (after a First in Part I in 1928, he was to graduate as Senior Wrangler in 1930), he was a climber good enough to be considered as a possible participant in a Mount Everest expedition, and a strong chess player who contributed problems for the British Chess Magazine.
-He was also interested in poetry and a poet himself, and in fact, he pursued a dual activity in both the mathematical and literary worlds throughout his life.
-Together with the poet William Empson 16
+He was also interested in poetry and a poet himself, and in fact, he pursued a dual activity in both the mathematical and literary worlds throughout his life.15 Together with the poet William Empson16 he was

-14Franken (1894-1969) met Haldane while interviewing him for the Daily Express.
+14 Franken (1894-1969) met Haldane while interviewing him for the Daily Express.
 As she was married and had a son, she had to file a divorce suit involving Haldane as co-respondent, and the latter was readmitted to Cambridge University only after his case was defended by some dons, Russell included.
 Her first book describes a world in which women are either made into 'vocational mothers' or sterilized by the government and become 'neuters'; the second drew some criticism for its attacks on spinsters and suffragettes for devaluing motherhood and causing male-female sex antagonism respectively.
 Heavily involved in left-wing politics, and particularly concerned about the emergence of fascism in Germany and Italy, Franken travelled to Spain in 1933 to give her support to both the PSOE and PCE.

-15 After graduation, Bronowski (1908-1974) prepared a dissertation in algebraic geometry which gained him a Ph.D. in 1933 (King remembered his attending Wittgenstein's lectures a couple of times in 1930-31, Klagge 2019: 30).
+15 After graduation, Bronowski (1908-1974) prepared a dissertation in algebraic geometry which gained him a Ph.D. in 1933 (King remembered his attending Wittgenstein's lectures a couple of times in 1930- 31, Klagge 2019: 30).
 He then taught mathematics at the University College of Hull.
+Although he also received critical acclaim for his poetry and prose, he is best known for his humanistic approach to science, and as the presenter and writer of the 1973 BBC series The Ascent of Man.
 Listed by Graham amongst the bachelors, at the time of Wittgenstein's lecture he was becoming close to Eirlys Rhiwen Cadwaladr Roberts (1911-2008), a Girtonian in her junior year in Classics, and later classics adviser to Robert Graves while he was writing I, Claudius.

 16 Empson (1906-1984), who gave his friends an "impression of perpetual self-consuming mental intensity" (Raine, quoted in Field 2022: 16), entered Magdalene College to read mathematics in 1925.
 After a 1st in Part I and an upper 2nd in Part II, and already the author of poems, he decided to take a second degree in English and was elected President of the Heretics.
 In May 1929, he gained a 1st in Part I, and his thesis Seven Types of Ambiguity (written under Richards' tutelage) gained him a Bye-Fellowship at Magdalene; two months later, though, he was banished from the university because condoms were found in his room.
-He now lived in Bloomsbury, supporting himself as a freelance journalist, but was often in Cambridge and close to the Heretics.
-Dobb's lecture at the Heretics on May 19 might have been the occasion on which Wittgenstein had promised him a lecture in the Fall (Empson to Trevelyan, 1929, he was editor of the undergraduate magazine The Granta, at that time broadly covering culture and the arts, and founder of the avant-garde literary and left-wing periodical Experiment; in addition, he was part of the theatre group the Mummers in which Graham too was involved (§1).
+He now lived in Bloomsbury, supporting himself as a freelance journalist, but was often in editor of the undergraduate magazine The Granta, at that time broadly covering culture and the arts, and founder of the avant-garde literary and left-wing periodical Experiment; in addition, he was part of the theatre group the Mummers in which Graham too was involved ($\S1$).
 There is no evidence he was a member of the Heretics Society although he used to attend its meetings.